nairs77/GB-Unity-Plugin/README.md

 ## Configuration & Initialization GeBros API

-In order to save game progress, handle multiplayer invitations and turn notifications, or require access to a player's Google+ social graph, the default configuration needs to be replaced with a custom configuration.
+In order to require access to user Social authentication, handle  payment (In App Purchase) and show Google Admob or require access to a player Google Play Game Service, the default configuration needs to be replaced with a custom configurations.
-To do this use the **PlayGamesClientConfiguration**.
-If your game does not use these features, then there is no need to initialize the platform configuration.
-Once the instance is initialized, make it your default social platform by calling **PlayGamesPlatform.Activate**:

 ```csharp
     using GB;